FairchildC/ROS-Robotics-By-Example-2nd-Edition/README.md

 Chapter 9: Flying a Mission with Crazyflie

-Chapter 10: Extending Your ROS Abilities
+Chapter 10: Controlling Baxter with MATLAB